-My microteaching demonstration involves one module of a three-module training that equips faculty new to online teaching in engagement and interaction with their online students.
-It covers three core online learning activities: text-based Threaded Discussions, video-based VoiceThread Discussions, and synchronous Zoom Sessions.
+This microteaching demonstration involves one module of a three-module training that equips faculty new to online teaching to engage and interact with their online students.
+It covers three core online learning activities: text-based threaded discussions (Moodle), video-based discussions (VoiceThread), and synchronous video-conferencing sessions (Zoom technology).